bvkeersop/bvkeersop.github.io/content/posts/validate-mappings-with-fluentassertions.md

 ## Github

-As always, you can find the example code used for this blog post in my [Github](https://github.com/bvkeersop/MappingAssertionDemo).
+As always, you can find the example code used for this blog post on my [Github](https://github.com/bvkeersop/MappingAssertionDemo).